"Share No-Resale Clause” License Condition v1.0

 How can I trust the Michael of St. Joseph License?

-The MSLJ is not particularly new or novel, and it is not primarily written by me.
+The MSJL is not particularly new or novel, and it is not primarily written by me.
 The Creative Commons is an organization with lawyers dedicated to crafting an effective license and has years of legal precedent to back it up.
-The Common Clause (from which the SNRC is derived) was written by the experienced intellectual property lawyer Heather Meeker.
-I have done only two small things:
+The Common Clause (from which the SNRC and SAEC are derived) was written by the experienced intellectual property lawyer Heather Meeker.
+I have done only three small things:

 Why do you use the Michael of St. Joseph License?